 - 4. ASSASSINATION: Spend one minute writing down all of the different words you associate with the word "assassination".
 Share your words with your partner(s) and talk about them.
 Together, put the words into different categories. - 5.
-OPINIONS: Do you agree or disagree with these opinions about Pat Robertson?
-Discuss them with your partner(s). - a.
-Pat Robertson should go to prison for encouraging hate and terrorism. - b.
+OPINIONS: How far do you agree with the following opinions on Pat Robertson's comments? - a.
+Pat Robertson should be tried and convicted for inciting hate and terrorism. - b.
 Religious leaders should not recommend the death of other people. - c.
 Free speech is a basic right in America.
 People can say what they want. - d.
 George W. Bush should publicly condemn Mr. Robertson's remarks. - e.
 Communism and Muslim extremism are more dangerous than US foreign policy. - f.
 Pat Robertson is right.
 Hugo Chavez is a dangerous man. - g.
-Robertson's comments are very dangerous. - h.
+Robertson's comments are typical of the arrogance of conservative Americans. - h.
 Mr. Chavez is democratically elected.
-America likes such leaders. - i.
+Mr. Robertson is a hypocrite. - i.
 Mr. Chavez has different views and American leaders don't like that. - j.
-If Mr. Robertson is so worried about Muslim extremism, he should join the US Army and go to Iraq. - 6.
+If Mr. Robertson is so worried about Muslim extremism, he should join the US Army and go to Iraq, rather than say unhelpful comments on television. - 6.
 QUICK DEBATE: Students A think Pat Robertson should go to prison for his comments.
 Students B think Pat Robertson can say anything he wants.
 Change partners often.